EmanuelCarvalho26/portugal-employment-analysis-excel-/README.md

-# Portugal Employment Analysis - Excel Dashboard
+# Portugal Employment Analysis (Excel Dashboard)

 ## Project Overview

-This project analyzes employment trends in Portugal by economic sector between 2008 and 2025, using public data from PORDATA.
+This project analyzes employment trends in Portugal between 2008 and 2025 using public data from PORDATA.

-The goal was to understand how employment evolved, identify the leading sectors, and analyze year-over-year growth trends.
+The objective was to identify employment trends across economic sectors, year-over-year growth patterns, and sector concentration.

 ## Tools Used